Can My 11-year-old Join The College?

 I Am Worried My Children Might Be Taught Material Not In Conformity With The Catholic Church

 All our learning support mentors and assistants are practising Catholics.
 Learning support mentors and assistants are employed by us and are trained not to teach or present as fact information that is contrary to the teachings of the Church.
 Furthermore, staff are not to promote disobedience to existing Church regulations or criticise current Church officials.
 Our subject-specific tutors, many of whom are not Catholic, teach on a self-employed lesson-by-lesson basis with whom we can stop services at any time if they wish to teach matters strictly in opposition to the teachings of the Church.
+When it comes to subject tutors, we are looking for the best in their field, not necessary Catholic tutors.

 To equip students for contemporary life, in conjunction with parents, we gradually introduce students to the realities of the world at age-appropriate stages.
 Our educational approach emphasises respect for others regardless of background, identity or beliefs.
 To present Christian apologetics effectively, it is essential to engage with diverse perspectives.
 This practice enhances students' understanding of the Catholic position and enables them to articulate it clearly to others.